 HomeBrowse by agesNewborn

 Your newborn’s brain is developing with every activity.
 Yes, there is more going on than just eating and sleeping!
-Here are some specific things to look for your newborn doing at this stage in his or her development.
+Here are some specific things to look for at this stage in his or her development.

-You have the magic to help your baby’s brain grow!
+You have the power to help your baby’s brain grow!
 Your baby’s brain began developing during pregnancy and has not stopped.
-The first 100 days of a baby’s life are a critical period for brain development.
-So, although a brain is built over time, its primary foundations are developed very early in life.
-While many factors influence brain development, your regular interactions have the biggest impact – and they include talking, reading, and singing.
+The first 30 days of a baby’s life are a critical period for brain development.
+So although a brain is built over time, its primary foundations are developed very early in life.
+While many factors influence brain development, your regular interactions have the biggest impact—and they include talking, reading, and singing.

 • Visual tracking of an object 8 inches away from his or her face (side-to-side, up-down, and in circles)